 Post-operative pain, migraine, lower back pain, osteoarthritis of the knee…

-Acupuncture achieves its many effects through many very complex biological mechanisms, which were researched in 2017 in this study
+Acupuncture achieves its many effects through many very complex biological mechanisms, which were researched in this 2017 study.

 Acute pain